Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

 1. An administrator needs to rapidly deploy a popular IT solution and start using it immediately.
 Where can the administrator find assistance?
     - A. AWS Well-Architected Framework documentation.
+      [Provides design principles and best practices, but it’s guidance only, not a deployment tool.]
     - B. Amazon CloudFront.
     - C. AWS CodeCommit.
     - D. AWS Quick Start reference deployments.